 If you decide to join a Medicare drug plan, your current Concepts in Community Living coverage will not be affected.
-You can keep this coverage and it will coordinate with Part D coverage.

-If you do decide to join a Medicare drug plan and drop your current Concepts in Community Living coverage, be aware that you and your dependents will be able to get this coverage back (during open enrollment or in the case of a special enrollment opportunity).
+If you do decide to join a Medicare drug plan and drop your current Concepts in Community Living coverage, be aware that you and your dependents will be able to get this coverage back.

 When Will You Pay A Higher Premium (Penalty) To Join A Medicare Drug Plan?

 You should also know that if you drop or lose your current coverage with Concepts in Community Living and don't join a Medicare drug plan within 63 continuous days after your current coverage ends, you may pay a higher premium (a penalty) to join a Medicare drug plan later.